Hi, my name is Max Lein.

 E-mail me to firstname.lastname@example.org.

 I'm a mathematical physicist who is currently an assistant professor at the Advanced Institute of Materials Research of Tohoku University in Sendai.
+Starting from April 2018, I will be an associate professor at the AIMR.

 My main interests lie in the rigorous description of physical problems and phenomena stemming from solid state physics, photonic crystals and photonic topological insulators, classical and quantum dynamics of systems with magnetic fields, two-scale systems (e. g. adiabatic systems) and topological effects (e. g. topological quantization of certain quantities).
 I have used a wide variety of mathematical tools to analyze such systems, most prominently (magnetic) pseudodifferential theory, C*-algebraic techniques, vector bundle theory and combination of analytic and algebraic techniques.
 I find that a mathematical approach to physical problems often reveals the underlying effects more systematically and more elegantly.